Top 35 Most Popular Hunting Movies

 Average

-"The Ghost and the Darkness" is a gripping American adventure film directed by Stephen Hopkins, inspired by the true story of two man-eating lions that terrorized workers constructing the Uganda-Mombasa railway in 1898.
+"The Ghost and the Darkness" is a thrilling American adventure film directed by Stephen Hopkins, based on the incredible true story of two man-eating lions that terrorized the construction of the Uganda-Mombasa railway in 1898.

-The film stars Val Kilmer and Michael Douglas, set against the backdrop of Africa, as it follows British engineers John Henry Patterson and Remington.
-Their mission is to stop the deadly lions and protect the railway workers from further attacks.
+Set in the heart of Africa, the movie stars Val Kilmer as British engineer John Henry Patterson and Michael Douglas as the skilled hunter Remington.
+Together, they embark on a high-stakes mission to stop the deadly lions and safeguard the railway workers from further attacks.

 19